Episode Transcript

 He was a nice little task rabbit.

-errand boy.
-You're you're the biggest porn
+to be the errand boy you're you're the biggest porn star in

-star in the world, right?
+the world, right?
 And now you're Wonderland gangs

 these blueberry muffins to the gang.

-Gush, gush, gush.
+Gush gush gush.
 God it's like that Doc Ock

 dynamite.
 He also had something that